 It doesn’t even matter if your pets don’t get along, as each compartment is completely segregated from the other.
 This makes it great for taking your entire menagerie to the vet, as you can take one out as needed while the other stays securely inside.

 Despite its size and relative complexity, it’s remarkably easy to assemble, and you should be able to have it put together within an hour.

 However, it’s so wide that you’ll have difficulty fitting through most standard doorways.
 You can fold it up a bit to squeeze through, but it’s likely that your cat won’t appreciate you doing that.
 You’ll dominate the sidewalk as well, which may not earn you any points with the neighbors.

 There’s not much support at the back of the compartments, and your cats will feel like they’re going to fall through if they put their weight there.

-If you regularly need to take multiple animals for a walk at the same time, the Paws & Pals Twin Double is the best option on the market for the task.
+If you regularly need to take multiple animals for a walk at the same time, the Paws & Pals Twin Double is the best option on the market for the task and is the best cat stroller for two cats.
 Besides that relatively limited application, however, it’s a flawed stroller that’s not up to the same standard as some of the others on this list.